1165 København K

 Never-ending campus: Frederiksberg Campus includes sites as far flung as Taastrup (20km to the west), where vet students get hands-on training at

 Student life: If you want to have a life, you’ll need to join a student organisation.
 Fortunately, there are plenty, including, to name a few: AVF (runs A-vej), Jagtforeningen (for hunters), Smediefesten (annual festival – see below), Smedierevyen (revue), LIFE koret (choir), Sønderjysk Hjemstavnsforening (for people from South Jutland – probably hard to fake you way into that one as an international student).
+The Cykelværksted is a student-run bike repair shop.

 On-line: Follow Frederiksberg Campus on Facebook.